-Senior Minister presents vehicles to Births and Deaths registry
+Senior minister presents vehicles to births and deaths registry

 Mr. Addo said, when this was done, it would help to build an interface with the National Identification Authority (NIA), the Social Security and National Insurance Trust (SSNIT), the Ghana Statistical Service (GSS), and the Ghana Health Service (GHS), which would improve data on residents in Ghana.

-“So, together, we want to give a common database, which would be the foundation identity systems in this country; if Ghana gets the Birth and Death registration right, all other identification systems would also benefit,” Mr Addo added.
+“So, together, we want to give a common database, which would be the foundation identity systems in this country; if Ghana gets the Birth and Death registration right, all other identification system would also benefit,” Mr. Addo added.

 The PSRRP is a key initiative of the Government of Ghana under the Office of the Senior Minister with a credit facility from the World Bank.